Written in 2002, I can vouch for its truth since it is one about our family:

 Fiat Lux !!!
 Let there be Light !!!
 YES!!!! oh yes! - the STAR did not disappoint!
 Glowing on the housetop, the star was more than four feet high, not including its supports, and twenty feet up , it dazzled the entire neighborhood!

 A real Christmas Star!
-And a very grateful memory 50 years later to share and pass on: if you like I will make the pattern and share it here, but you must ask.
+And a very grateful memory fifty years later to share and pass on: if you like I will make the pattern and share it here, but you must ask.
+It's easy - you'll love it !

 This true story comes with a true post-script: Dad worked for the people who soon had him making the crimped gold foil on NASA's Lunar Landing Module but we did not know it , when we made the Star - we COULD NOT know - or could we? e.